jonasblixt/ufsm/README.md

 uFSM can be used as it is, without any XMI files or graphical editors.
 It is fully possible to create the state, transition, etc.. structures.
 This works for trivial state machines.
 This, however, defeats the purpose of uFSM, and quickly becomes difficult to work with.
-The real use case for this library with applications that have complex logic.
+The real use case for this library is with applications that have complex logic.

 See 'test_simple' or 'test_simple_substate' for examples on how to create